• Skip to main content

 This post may contain affiliate links

 These Cheesy Green Onion Sausage Balls made with Kodiak Cakes are the perfect appetizer to bring to a brunch or any party.
-With bold flavors and a healthy twist, your friends will be begging you for more!
+With bold flavors your friends will be begging you for more!

 It is always a great idea to have a handful of tried and true appetizer recipes.
 For when you host friends over for a dinner party, to bring to a tailgate, and definitely to contribute during the holidays.
 You will love how easy and delicious these cheesy sausage balls are and can definitely add them to your rotation!